Ethics of the scientific publication

 2.31.
 Should provide the journal with personal and professional information that is accurate and a true representation of their expertise.

-2.36.
+2.35.
 Every manuscript got from the editorial board for reviewing is a confidential document.
 It can’t be discussed with other people excluding people defined by the head editor.

-2.38.
+2.37.
 Reviewers must not retain the manuscript for their personal use and should destroy paper copies of manuscripts and delete electronic copies after submitting their reviews.

-An Editor should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+An editorial board should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 During the activity editorial staff, editorial-and-publishing group, and members of the editorial group of the journal carry liability for publication of author’s works that leads to the following main principles:

-3.4.
+3.2.
 During the decision making concerning publication the head editor is guided by reliability of the presented data and scientific importance of the considered paper.

-3.5.
+3.3.
 The head editor shouldn’t have conflicts of interest towards the articles he refuses or apply.

-3.11.
+3.6.
 The head editor together with the publisher shouldn’t ignore the claims concerning the considered articles or published materials.
 In any conflict situation they should take measures for violated rights’ restoration, and in case of mistakes discoveries they should assist in corrective publication or disclaimer.

 4. Principles of professional ethics in publisher’s activity